gerthmicha/symbiont-sra/guide.md

 ls *.sort.bam >> names.txt
 paste names.txt mapping_count.txt >> mapping_results.txt
 ```
 In this example, all bam files are sorted with a for loop (the unsorted bam files can be discarded afterwards in order to save disk space).
 Next, another loop will count the mapped reads in each of the bam files.
-Finally, counts will be written with the names of the corresponding bam files into a new file.
+Finally, counts will be written with the names of the corresponding bam files into a new file (here: [mapping_results.txt](https://github.com/gerthmicha/symbiont-sra/blob/master/mapping_results.txt)).

 #### Extract microbe reads from mapping files
 + Extract reads from bam files for mappings in which at least 1000 reads were mapped: